aws-samples/amazon-managed-service-for-apache-flink-examples/java/WindowingTumbling/README.md

 * `OutputStreamName` name of the input Kinesis Data Stream (default: `ExampleOutputStream`)

 ## Running in IntelliJ
+To run this example locally -
+* Create source and sink Kinesis streams.
+* Ensure that use profile is configured and user has required permission to read/write from Kinesis streams.

-To start the Flink job in IntelliJ edit the Run/Debug configuration enabling *'Add dependencies with "provided" scope to the classpath'*.
+* To start the Flink job in IntelliJ edit the Run/Debug configuration enabling *'Add dependencies with "provided" scope to the classpath'*.

 ```